St-Hubert: History

 In 1983, St-Hubert attempted another type of expansion, this time in Italian cuisine.
 St-Hubert inaugurated the Pastelli restaurant and announced that it wanted to open 30 to 40 other franchises across Quebec during the following five years.
 The results were conclusive and other franchises were opened, but St-Hubert decided to end the experiment in the late 1980s.

-A longtime purveyor of Pepsi products, St-Hubert switched to Coca-Cola products in the early 2000s.

 In 2005, St-Hubert voluntarily became the first restaurant chain in Quebec to ban smoking inside its restaurants.
 This was one year before the province of Quebec made it mandatory.

 St-Hubert's president was quoted in a Postmedia News article in October 2011 as saying that the company was considering adding halal and kosher products.
 It has since recanted in the aftermath of Quebec's reasonable accommodation debate.

 On March 31, 2016, Ontario-based Cara Operations, owner of the Swiss Chalet chain of rotisserie chicken restaurants, announced that it would acquire St-Hubert in the summer of 2016 for CAD$537 million.
 Caisse de dépôt et placement du Québec (CDPQ), an investment management firm, had presented an offer to acquire a minority share in St-Hubert, but was subsequently declined.
 Léger sought buyers within Quebec, but did not encounter any companies he was comfortable selling to.
 The sale was completed on September 2, 2016.

 In 2017, Montreal actor Jay Baruchel mentioned St-Hubert as his favorite restaurant to visit when visiting the city during an interview on Jimmy Kimmel Live!.
 St-Hubert spokesperson Josée Vaillancourt later reached out to Baruchel after the actor claimed that he was willing to also appear in a commercial for the restaurant.